Self-Injectable Weight Management Treatment

 What is GLP-1 Agonist?

 These medications are synthetic versions of this hormone.
-They can be used in the management of diabetes, and to aid weight loss and maintenance.
+They can be used in the management of diabetes, and to aid weight management.

 How do Self-Injectable Weight Management Treatments work?